bparanj/crystal/electronics/experiments/transformer-experiment.md

-A simple experiment to illustrate the concept of a transformer and how it transfers energy between circuits without direct contact:
+A simple experiment to illustrate the concept of a transformer and how it transfers energy between circuits without direct contact.

 ### Objective: